msfrt/PiLogger/logger/README.md

 ## Dependencies

 * [yaml-cpp](https://github.com/jbeder/yaml-cpp) is used for YAML file parsing, but is included as a submodule in this repository to make for easy building.
 If the yaml-cpp files do not appear in the `logger/src/external/yaml-cpp` directory after cloning, cd into that directory and run `git submodule init`, followed by `git submodule update`.
+* [dbcppp](https://github.com/xR3b0rn/dbcppp) is used for CAN frame decoding, but is included as a submodule in this repository to make for easy building.
+If the dbcppp files do not appear in the `logger/src/external/dbcppp` directory after cloning, cd into that directory and run `git submodule init`, followed by `git submodule update`. dbccpp has two dependencies that you need to manually install:
+  * Boost 1.72.0 or greater (instructions from [here](https://stackoverflow.com/a/24086375))
+    1. `wget -O boost_1_72_0.tar.gz https://sourceforge.net/projects/boost/files/boost/1.72.0/boost_1_72_0.tar.gz/download`
+    1. `tar xzvf boost_1_72_0.tar.gz`
+    1. `cd boost_1_72_0/`
+    1. `sudo apt-get update`
+    1. `sudo apt-get install build-essential g++ python-dev autotools-dev libicu-dev libbz2-dev libboost-all-dev`
+    1. `./bootstrap.sh --prefix=/usr/`
+    1. `./b2`
+    1. `sudo ./b2 install`
+  * LibXml2
+    1. `sudo apt-get install libxml2-dev`

+### Installing yaml-cpp
+There is nothing that you need to do to install yaml-cpp after the submodule is cloned.
+The logger CMake command and the resultant Makefiles handle all compilation and linking.

+### Installing dbcppp
+Installing dbcppp is less straightforward, but still easy.
+Once you've installed Boost and LibXml2 as [described above](#dependencies), follow [these steps](https://github.com/xR3b0rn/dbcppp#build--install) in the dbcppp submodule folder:
+  1. `mkdir build`
+  1. `cd build`
+  1. `cmake -DCMAKE_BUILD_TYPE=Release ..`
+  1. `make -j`
+  1. `sudo make install`
+  1. `sudo ldconfig` on unix systems only

 ## CMake
 CMake creates the Makefiles necessary for UNIX building.
 To run CMake: